ahmedSakka/Barbie_Movie_Analysis/README.md

 ### Data Visualization

 visualized the distribution of sentiment categories in the reviews using bar charts and pie charts.
+Make sure to learn more about the insights by checking the visualization on [**Tableau**](https://public.tableau.com/app/profile/ahmed.sakka/viz/BarbieMovieAnalysis/Dashboard1)

 ## Usage